The Office of International Programs (IP) facilitates and coordinates international MOUs and IAs for the university.

 An International Agreement is a legally binding contract that commits WSU and the partner organization to provide specific services or activities.

 An MOU is generally executed before the process of negotiation and due diligence on developing an IA.

 This agreement is known by a variety of names: Articulation, 2+2, 1+3, etc. It allows a student to transfer a defined set of undergraduate courses and credits between the academic program of an international institution and a program at WSU.

-This agreement specifies the number of WSU undergraduate students who will go on exchange to the international institution and the international institution will send an equal number of students to WSU.
+The RSEP specifies the number of WSU undergraduate students who will go on exchange to the international institution and the international institution will send an equal number of students to WSU.
 It is important that the numbers of students to and from WSU remain equal.

 Undergraduate Education Abroad Agreement

 This agreement identifies the program details involved in a student education abroad experience.
 It addresses issues such as the selection process, number of students, housing, fees, time period of the program, and program contacts.